Roots and Radishes

 How do I store this salad?

-You can store this salad in an airtight container in the fridge for up to a week.
-I personally love how the quinoa soaks up the dressing while it sits in the fridge, maintaining its deliciousness until you eat it all up.
+You can store this salad in an airtight container in the refrigerator for up to a week.
+I personally love how the quinoa soaks up the dressing while it sits... it's so good the next day!

 Related Recipes